adamkulawik/tdd-oop-workshop/exercises/VOD.md

 Fetch from CRM module status of the customer.
 VIP customers will now pay 3 USD.

+Data can be fetched from `CustomerAPI` interface, method `CustomerStatus customerStatus(CustomerId customerId`

 ### Step 5 - Premiere movies

-Fetch movie type from Movie Catalogue Regular customers now will pay 10 USD for premiere movies.
+Fetch movie type from Movie Catalogue.
+Regular customers now will pay 10 USD for premiere movies.

+Data can be fetched from `MovieCatalogueAPI` interface, method `MovieStatus movieStatus(MovieId movieId`